reqa/ldap-lmdb-dntree/README.md

 ## API Reference

-The API, as defined by `dntree.h` is bound to change.
+The API, as defined by `dntree.h` is bound to change as this experiment continues.

 ## Tests